The Value of Hair Mineral Analysis

 Nickel Air and water Heart disease; immune system dysfunction; allergies

-What do Minerals Do in the Human Body?
+What Do Minerals Do in the Human Body?

 Why are Heavy Metals such a Problem?